 In the physical form, we know that we are born, grow, get sick, and eventually die.
 Our world was born and will eventually die.
-The seasons come and go, and come back again.
+The seasons come and go and come back again.
 Your thoughts come and go.
 Everything changes.
-What you think is permanent, is not, which is often a very hard truth to come to terms with especially when it comes to people and things we love deeply and are attached to.
+What you think is permanent, is not, which is often an extremely hard truth to come to terms with especially when it comes to people and things we love deeply and are attached to.

 Ven.
 Thich Nhat Hanh explains that we do not suffer due to “impermanence”, but because we cling to the belief in the false view of “permanence”:

 If you suffer, it is not because things are impermanent.
 It is because you believe things are permanent. when a flower dies, you don’t suffer much, because you understand that flowers are impermanent.
 But you cannot accept the impermanence of your beloved one, and you suffer deeply when she passes away.

 On the surface, impermanence sounds like a lot of Dukkha (suffering)!
 What a dreary place life must be where everyone dies, things are destroyed, etc. But in-fact, impermanence teaches us value in our lives.